 The thought of something happening to me and having to leave Everett, feels so absolutely scary, my mind can’t even comprehend it.
 Or the thought of being pulled away from Chris is equally frightening.
 Thinking how lost he would be…how sad he would be…how I know he’d try desperately to pick up the pieces with Everett and our house and dinners and plans and all the love I gave that was just gone.

 For you, I feel so sorry as your daughter.

-I want to take the pain I feel now thinking about all of this and rip it out of me, like Dad said on that January day almost exactly eight years ago.
+I want to take the pain I feel now thinking about all of this, and rip it out of me, like Dad said on that ingrained January day.

 How scared were you for us kids?
 How scared were you for Dad?
 Did you worry we would forget you?
-Did you wonder how we would all turn out without you taking care of us every day anymore?
-Were you scared about Dad remarrying?
+Did you wonder how we would all turn out?
+Did you ever think of Dad remarrying?
 Were you sad thinking about all you’d miss?
 You had to have thought about graduations and weddings and babies and birthday parties and family dinners…

-A mother could never leave her children.
-Not one like you, at least.
-And now I understand that if something ever happens to me, which it will eventually, I will never be gone from my kids.
+A mother could never sever from her children.
+And now I understand that when something eventually happens to me, I’ll never be gone from my kids.
 I will never be gone from my husband.

-Those words remind me that you’re everywhere, Mom.
+This is something I never understood until Everett.
+When I read his current favorite book, Wherever You Are, I literally choke up each time because it’s as if you’re saying the words to me.
+They remind me that you’re everywhere, Mom.
 They remind me that you’re loving me always, just as I am loving you always.

-You never left and you never will.
-You simply transitioned forward and left your physical body behind.
-I don’t have to look for you, I don’t have to wait for you–you are here, in the green of the grass, in the smell of the sea.
+You never left, and you never will.
+You simply transitioned forward, without your physical body.
+And while at times that can still feel incredibly frustrating, I’m starting to believe that I don’t have to look for you, I don’t have to wait for you–because you are here, in the green of the grass…in the smell of the sea.